An example of a product analytics dashboard showing checkout conversion rates.

 Conversion analysis

-Conversion analysis is the process of interpreting data related to any and all conversions.
-A conversion is defined as a specific, desirable action that’s taken by a website user.
+Conversion analysis is the process of interpreting data related to all conversions.
+A conversion is defined as a specific, desirable action taken by a website user.

 Conversions are a core metric that every business uses to improve revenue generation, customer retention rates, and product growth.
-It’s the metric that gauges how a business is performing overall.
+They gauge a business’s overall performance.

-For an ecommerce company, conversions may be represented by checkout.
-For a SaaS company, conversion can include free-to-paid subscriptions, upgrading tiers or performing a specific action.
+Conversions for an e-commerce company may be represented by checkout.
+For a SaaS company, conversions can include free-to-paid subscriptions, upgrading tiers, or performing a specific action.

 Conversion drivers analyze all the in-between factors leading up to the desired action.
 Typically, a conversion is linked to one of the following things: